bgopikrishna/content/blog/error-boundaries-in-react.md

 If you look at the code written, we have a `App` component and a `HeroDetails` component.

-`App` component renders the list of superheroes and `HeroDetails`. `HeroDetails` component renders the powers of a selected superhero.
+`App` the Component renders the list of superheroes and `HeroDetails`. `HeroDetails` The Component renders the powers of a selected superhero.

 To keep things simple, we are storing the hero's data in a variable called `HEROES`.
 But in a real-world application, this data might be coming from an API or other external sources.

-Now, if you observe, when selecting `Bambasto` the application is getting crashed and going blank.
+Now, if you observe, when selecting `Bambasto` , the application is getting crashed and going blank.
 If you look at the code, For  `Bambasto` the powers are `null` (check `HEROES` variable).
 We did that intentionally to simulate the error.

 Create a file with the name `ErrorBoundary.js`